Performance management policy template

 Review cycles

-When and how performance reviews are conducted.
+When and how formal reviews are scheduled and conducted.

-How performance is measured and assessed.
+How performance is assessed, rated and calibrated fairly.

-Improvement plans
+Improvement process

 Documentation